JKerbin/html-liquid-glass-effect-webgl/README.md

 ## Optimization Notes

-Currently, normal calculations are performed on the fly using JavaScript and GPU shaders to help users learn and explore normal generation techniques.
-In a production environment, if your component shapes are fixed, you can precompute normal maps and use them with SVG filters.
+Currently, normal calculations are performed on the fly using JavaScript and GPU shaders to explore normal generation techniques.
+If your component shapes are fixed, you can precompute normal maps and use them with SVG filters.
 This eliminates the need for WebGL and JavaScript, just CSS.